gvolpe/gvolpe.github.io/_posts/2025-05-11-unison-forex.md

   = AED | AFN | ALL | AMD | ANG | AOA | ARS | AUD
 {% endhighlight %}

 It consists of an enumeration of 166 values (trimmed here for brevity).
 However, in our API endpoint we parse the currencies as `Text`, and need to be able to convert them to a valid `Currency`.
-To do this, I had to write a [very lengthy and tedious string pattern-matching](https://share.unison-lang.org/@gvolpe/forex/code/main/latest/terms/domain/Currency/fromText) for every single currency --- I wouldn't have bothered with this if vim macros didn't exist 😅
+To do this, I had to write a [very lengthy and tedious string pattern-matching](https://share.unison-lang.org/@gvolpe/forex/code/main/latest/terms/domain/Currency/fromText) for every single currency --- I wouldn't have bothered with this if vim macros weren't a thing 😅

 Conversely, in the Haskell version, this is easily achieved via typeclass derivation and enum support.